Champions League: Hope in defeat for Leverkusen as Juventus exploit quality gulf | DW | 12.12.2019

 It’ll be the Europa League for Leverkusen then.
 The Bundesliga side made a decent fist of it, but lacked a sense of adventure and played it a bit too safe against a Juventus side who played well within themselves.
 The Old Lady’s own status as Group D winners was already secure, and Leverkusen needed to risk it all to stand a chance of pulling off a memorable victory.

-On this occasion Peter Bosz’s in-form side met a Juventus team who have far too much big-game experience to be concerned here.
-They played well within themselves and the game was decided by a single moment of quality with 15 minutes to go.
+Peter Bosz’s in-form side met a Juventus team who have far too much big-game experience to be concerned here.
+The game was decided by a single moment of quality with 15 minutes to go.
 Substitute Paulo Dybala’s injection of pace left Sven Bender in his wake, and Cristiano Ronaldo was left with a tap-in.
 BayArena fell silent, but for a pocket of rambunctious Juve fans in the way corner.
 Gonzalo Higuain thrashed in another in stoppage time, and the ball had barely hit the back of net before you could hear the sound of the plastic seats tipping up.

 This was a night when Leverkusen were high on intensity and intent, and against lesser teams would have knocked in two or three, but against these wily old Champions League campaigners, something a little extra special was required.
 Kai Havertz, who could have scored on the stroke of half time if not for a brilliant last-ditch tackle by Merih Demiral, displayed an array of elegant touches and great vision, which was complimented by Moussa Diaby’s directness and eye for goal, which he showed when he crashed a thunderous shot against the post in the 11th minute, leaving his former teammate Gianluigi Buffon rooted to the spot.